Respect is reciprocal.

 Let that sink in.
 Some profitable sh*t.

-For us millennials, there is a conscious awakening of sorts happening: expressed earlier on in waves of politics activism (Arab Springy year’s ago & South Sudan uprisings recently as examples); social equality & the willingness to tackle patriarchy head-on with the #MeToo movement & the intent to challenge white privilege; especially in the privileged of academia with the adamant exploration of decolonized curriculum for African kids.
+For us millennials, there is a conscious awakening of sorts happening: expressed earlier on in waves of political activism (Arab Spring year ago & South Sudan uprisings recently as examples); social equality & the willingness to tackle patriarchy head-on with the #MeToo movement & the intent to challenge white privilege; especially in the privileged of academia with the adamant exploration of decolonized curriculum for African kids.
 This needs to be channeled into economic empowerment.

 And in all of this, we have contended with the perception that our Global South in general, our Africa in particular is poor.
-Poor in academic research and global innovation contributions, poor in global political influence and negotiation and poor in opportunities for a teeming youthful population that has seen rocketing unemployment rates among young people in various countries across the continent.
-My cadre of professionals — thrust into the job market during the global recession 2008/2009- eagerly explored digital as if it was a democratized market place (lies!
-A decade on we have rising number of countries using the internet access to political control, oppress and tax) with expectations sustainable economic opportunities for new entrants: bloggers, YouTubers, content creators and digital specialists.
+Poor in academic research and global innovation contributions, poor in global political influence and negotiation, and poor in opportunities for a teeming youthful population that has seen rocketing unemployment rates among young people in various countries across the continent.
+My cadre of professionals — thrust into the job market during the global recession 2008/2009- eagerly explored digital as if it was a democratized marketplace (lies!
+A decade on we have a rising number of countries using the internet access to political control, oppress and tax) with expectations sustainable economic opportunities for new entrants: bloggers, YouTubers, content creators, and digital specialists.

 The persistent & ardent well-intentioned “avengers” (myself included) foraging in little-financed entrepreneurial ventures & throwing our diminishing energies to establishing social enterprises to augment gaps in government intervention in every day lives of our citizens.
 A decade on and there is deep disengagement & disappointment.
 Sustainability is intrinsically tied to economic empowerment — simple speak: you can do good, better with money.

-The once brazen, bold and optimistic, are now disenchanted with the Economic World Order — A finely-tuned capitalistic system which favors the already rich, exploits the poor and thrives on youthful (and marginalized groups) economic productivity energy, often without adequate compensation.
+The once brazen, bold, and optimistic, are now disenchanted with the Economic World Order — A finely-tuned capitalistic system that favors the already rich, exploits the poor, and thrives on youthful (and marginalized groups) economic productivity energy, often without adequate compensation.
 What is a permanent internship?
-(Some of us are interning permanently and working professionally without compensation to “build a resume”) How many “entrepreneurs” are self-employed consultants with no social benefits “finessing” multiple contracts and needing to budget-in debt recovery from clients (global and local and government clients alike) for delayed and still accruing payments of job done?
+(Some of us are interning permanently and working professionally without compensation to “build a resume”) How many “entrepreneurs” are self-employed consultants with no social benefits “finessing” multiple contracts and needing to budget-in debt recovery from clients (global and local and government clients alike) for delayed and still accruing payments of the job done?

 What is “I’m an entrepreneur” if one?
 And have been for years now?
 The definition of entrepreneurship truly goes beyond sole-proprietorship on a platform.
 I digress. 🧐

-After decades of political instability, militarily dictatorships and mistrust among the colonial-influenced nation-states with broader tribal allegiances than artificially created geographical barriers; a personal glimmer of hope is the the ratification of the Africa Continental Free Trade Agreement.
-Skepticism aside post the 1991 Abuja treaty 34 years ago; we are the intent and willingness of the African Union leaders in policy execution.
-If fits into a much larger integration policy and dream of an African Market and Single Currency — that truth be told has to reimagined.
+After decades of political instability, military dictatorships, and mistrust among the colonial-influenced nation-states with broader tribal allegiances than artificially created geographical barriers; a personal glimmer of hope is the ratification of the Africa Continental Free Trade Agreement.
+Skepticism aside, post the 1991 Abuja treaty 34 years ago; we are the intent and willingness of the African Union leaders in policy execution.
+If fits into a much larger integration policy and dream of an African Market and Single Currency — that truth be told has to be reimagined.
 We cannot and should not mimic any already-existing (and fraying Economic blocks — EU comes to mind) but should learn from them and incorporate new market tools that speak to Africa’s unique needs.

 What negative connotation (corrupt, lazy, unimaginative, cronyism) isn’t associated with Africa and our African leaders?
-And yet we are the early stages of creating the 2nd largest trade block (amidst a skeptical EU & protectionist America/global world order) with the most diverse continent 50+ states, and counting and hundreds of languages with thousands of dialects represented.
+And yet we are in the early stages of creating the 2nd largest trade block (amidst a skeptical EU & protectionist America/global world order) with the most diverse continent 50+ states, and counting, and hundreds of languages with thousands of dialects represented.
 Let that sink in; against all odds, external and sometimes internal votes of confidence we are truly creating something unprecedented and it is hard.
-There are no easy wins and yes the implementation (as popularly shared by the IMF) are short term sacrifices for collective long term gain.
+There are no easy wins and yes the implementation (as popularly shared by the IMF) are short-term sacrifices for collective long-term gain.

 Reminds me of the marshmallow experiment on deferred gratification…my divergent-thinking friends suggest we should try the experiment with hungry (diverse: white and/or other children found in the Global North) let us see something?
 And recognize that human need is no respecter of color.
 Privilege and the opportunity to future-cast, however, is.